-I am currently one of two stewards of the Professional Scrum Product Owner course and one of 7 PSTs in the world certified to teach the entirety of Scrum.org’s course catalog.
+I am a former steward of the Professional Scrum Product Owner course and one of the few PSTs in the world certified to teach the entirety of Scrum.org’s course catalog.

 I have over 30 years of experience in education and software.
 I have has taught nearly 4,000 students in Professional Scrum classes and hundreds of students in noncertified classes ranging from highly technical programming classes to executive classes on process engineering.